mobilebarn/UNIFIED_COMMERCE/SEARCH_ENHANCEMENT_SUMMARY.md

 # Search Enhancement Implementation Summary

 ## Overview
-This document summarizes the implementation of search enhancements with autocomplete and suggestions for the Unified Commerce storefront.
+This document summarizes the implementation of search enhancements with autocomplete and suggestions for the Retail OS storefront.

 ## Features Implemented